 The nodes are connected using a mix of 10G Fibre, 40/56G FDR Infiniband and 1G/10G Ethernet as shown in the following photos:

-The Compute Nodes are currently AMD 6278 8 core, 2.4GHz, 256GB with 2M cache.
+The Compute Nodes are currently AMD 6278 16 core, 2.4GHz CPU’s with 256GB of RAM.
 There are four sockets and 64GB per CPU.
 These are very old and several generations behind so while they work, we propose to keep them as a “legacy” job queue and phase them out as they die.
 As this occurs new high performance Compute Nodes will be phased in to replace them.

 Lustre File System

 The cluster runs an old implementation of the Lustre FS to provide a high speed file system shared with all nodes in the cluster.
 This will need to be rebuilt on new hardware at some stage and with newer storage.
 So some research into the performance of current Storage technology will be required.
-The older units have 8TB drives
+The older units have 3TB drives and only the Metadata Servers access SSD’s in a Raid 1 mirror.

 The aging cluster is not being fully utilized and this is partly due to: